banner

 How Hill staithe

 Next to the staithe and not far from the house is Toad Hole cottage.
 The cottage is preserved as a museum and shows the life of a marshman living and working in this area.
-Well worth a visit.
+Well worth a visit and free.
 There is also a nature trail which starts from the museum.
 There is a small charge for this.
 It is a good trail and in early summer you may well see the rare swallowtail butterfly, the largest in Britain.
 The museum and nature trail are closed in winter, but the estate is open all year round.

 water gardens